ACM40960/22201441-Akolade-Sofiyyah-Iwalewa/README.md

 ### Usage and Utilization

 To utilize this AI image classification project for road transportation images, follow these steps to set up your environment and run the code: Before you begin, make sure you have Python and pip (Python package installer) installed on your system.
-- Open your terminal or command prompt and execute the following command to install the required libraries:pip install numpy matplotlib Pillow tensorflow scikit-learn
+- Open your terminal or command prompt and execute the following command to install the required libraries: "pip install numpy matplotlib Pillow tensorflow scikit-learn"
 This will install the necessary packages: NumPy, Matplotlib, Pillow (PIL), TensorFlow, and scikit-learn.

 - For image classification, run this code in your python: python image_classification.py